jpcsapc/fasticframe/README.md

 ### Colors
-avatar-framer is setup with primary and secondary colors in `tailwind.config.js` to generate the site.
+FasticFrame is setup with primary and secondary colors in `tailwind.config.js` to generate the site.
 You can edit the primary and secondary colors directly, or add your own.
 All [tailwind default colors](https://tailwindcss.com/docs/background-color) are also available.
 ```js
 theme: {
   extend: {